 Limited abstract thinking and problem-solving skills

-The reason for the need in clear instructions is the insufficient ability of many autists to think abstractly and see the "big picture".
+The reason for the need in clear instructions is the insufficient ability of many autists to think abstractly and see the "big picture" - they perceive the world not as a whole, but as separate elements.
 Their thinking is limited to the specific details that are in front of their eyes.
+The brain concentrates on these details, hypertrophies them, fills the entire consciousness with them.

 Many autistic people rely heavily on concrete thinking.
 It's reasoning that is based on what they can see, hear, feel, and experience in the here and now.
 It's sometimes called literal thinking, because it's reasoning that focuses on physical objects, immediate experiences, and exact interpretations.
 If you need to communicate an abstract concept to an autistic person, use visual and concrete examples to illustrate the abstract idea.